zathustra/Project1/README.md

 ## Rubric

-For all projects, requirements should be evaluated on a simple point scale of 0, 1, or 2.
+For all projects, requirements will be evaluated on a simple point scale of 0, 1, or 2.

 Score | Expectations
 :--- | :---